-Ten settlements or communities in and around the park were selected based on their location within and proximity to the park.
-These communities were those engage in farming most of which were subsistence farmers.
-The study adopted the random sampling technique with 10 percent confidence interval at 95 percent confidence level.
-Crop raiding information was gotten from 150 respondents.
-This collected using semi-structured questionnaires.
-For each household, we interviewed the family head or the elder of the family who has been into agriculture for at least two years.
-The questionnaires were focused on types of crops cultivated, the pattern of crop raiding incidences, types of crops damaged, type of wild animal responsible for the crop damage, estimates of crop loss and coping strategies against crop raiding and their response to wildlife conservation.
-The villages surveyed were Munkep, Gayama I, Gayama, II, Munka, Esu.
+Ten communities in and around the park were selected based on their location within and proximity to the park.
+The villages surveyed were Munkep, Gayama I, Gayama II, Munka, Esu.
 Tengheuka.
 Kimbi, Subum, Etchem and Mbwi-Mbwi.

+These communities were those engaged in farming, most of which were subsistence farmers.
+The study adopted the random sampling technique with 10 per cent confidence interval at a 95 per cent confidence level.
+Crop raiding information was obtained from 150 respondents.
+This was collected using semi-structured questionnaires.
+For each household, we interviewed the family head who has been in agriculture for at least two years.
+The questionnaires were focused on types of crops cultivated, the pattern of crop raiding incidences, types of crops damaged, type of wild animal responsible for the crop damage, estimates of crop loss and coping strategies against crop raiding and their response to wildlife conservation.

-Data gotten from transect walk, structured questionnaires and interview were coded and entered into an excel spreadsheet.
+Data obtained from the transect walk, structured questionnaires and interviews were coded and entered into an Excel spreadsheet.
 The Data were exported to SPSS and analysis was conducted using the statistical package for social science (SPSS) version 21.
 Descriptive statistics were used to interpret the data.
-The frequency of the individual animal to the different stages of crop were determined by assigning the different values; 1-3 with 1 being more frequent, 2 frequent and 3 less frequent.
-These numbers were translated into + signs for coherent.
+The frequency of the individual animal to the different stages of the crop was determined by assigning the different values: 1-3, with 1 being more frequent, 2 frequent, and 3 less frequent.
+These numbers were translated into + signs for coherence.

 Results

-Demographic characteristics of Respondents
+Demographic Characteristics of Respondents

-Socio economic and cropping characteristics of respondents age gradation was within the range of 21 to above 61 years.
-A majority of respondents (69.3%) were males while female respondents made up a minority (30.7%) of the respondents.
-Concerning the age group, the higher proportion of respondents (36.7%) were between the ages of 41 and 50 years.
+Socio-economic and cropping characteristics of respondents' age gradation was within the range of 21 to above 61 years.
+A majority of respondents (69.3%) were males, while female respondents made up a minority (30.7%) of the respondents.
+Concerning the age group, the highest proportion of respondents (36.7%) was between the ages of 41 and 50 years.
 It was followed by those who were between the ages of 51 and 60 (21.3% ).
-The least were those who were between the ages of above 61 years (6.7% ).
-The majority of the women respondents were in the age category of 31– 40 (8%) while the majority of the male was within the category of 41 – 50 (10%).
+The least were those who were between the ages of 61 years (6.7% ).
+The majority of female respondents were in the 31–40 age category (8%), while most male respondents were in the 41–50 age category (10%).
 All respondents above 61 years (6.7%) were males.
-As far as education of respondents were concerned, a majority of the respondents (51.3% ) have attended the primary level of education and so could read and write.
+As far as the education of respondents was concerned, a majority of the respondents (51.3% ) have attended the primary level of education and so could read and write.
 It was followed by those who have attended the secondary school level (26.7%).
-The least were those who have reached the tertiary level of education (10%).
-Concerning the years that respondents have been involved in farming, a majority of the respondents have spent 13 to 16 years of farming around the park (30%).
-This was followed by those who have respectively spent 5 to 8 years as well as 9 to 12 years (21.3%).
-The least were those who have spent just 1 to 4 years (12%).
-The demographic characteristics are summarized in table 1.
+The least represented group were those who have attained tertiary education (10%).
+Regarding the number of years respondents have been involved in farming, the majority reported farming around the park for 13 to 16 years (30%).
+This was followed by those who have spent 5 to 8 years and 9 to 12 years farming (each accounting for 21.3%).
+The smallest group consisted of respondents who have farmed for only 1 to 4 years (12%)..
+The demographic characteristics are summarized in Table 1.

 Table 1: Demographic characteristics of Respondents